I was employed by the University of Florida from 1972-2010. I have

 including an annotated instructor's edition, a lab workbook,

-translation of the 3rd edition is now available, thanks to Giuseppe
+translation of the 3rd edition is available, thanks to

-Espa, Rocco Micciolo, Diego Giuliani and Maria Michela Dickson at the
+Giuseppe Espa, Rocco Micciolo, Diego Giuliani and Maria Michela

 book